Ikau/tests-DI-112020/README.md

 ```
 ![Test suite example](doc/img/tests.png)

+Sometimes, a test or two can fail...
+I've tried to understand why but I guess the entitymanager has troubles with purging the test database (I know I should have tried to use mocks though)

 ### Launching the project
 First compile the React components `npm run dev` <br/>
 Now a localhost server `symfony server:start`<br/>